simhaonline/porn-proxyfy/README.md

 It will use the existing project called [turner](https://github.com/staaldraad/turner) and the gathered WebRTC servers from biggest porn providers.

 It is based on my previous research about serious security weakness in biggest adult streaming platforms.
-You can find it [here](https://github.com/DgSe95/stream-capture-poc) and the `CLI` made from the same research here [here](https://github.com/DgSe95/porn-dump-cli).
+You can find it [here](https://github.com/DgSe95/stream-capture-poc) and a `CLI` tool based on the same research here [here](https://github.com/DgSe95/porn-dump-cli).

 ## Why?